Therese Siemers wrote from Alberta, Canada about how La fête des rois and Christmas has been celebrated there…

 Many thanks to Therese for sharing these traditions with us!
 If anyone from Canada would like to share how they celebrate La fete des rois, please comment below.

 Image: Traditional French Canadian pork meat pie, by Oaktree B, CC BY-SA 4.0

 This article was posted on Tuesday, January 5th, 2021 at 4:34 pm and is filed under Canada, Christmas, Christmas Eve Traditions, Countries & Cultures, Holidays Around the World, La fête des rois or Kings Day, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply